 Colleges around the country understand the importance of accommodating the different needs of their students.
 Education platforms are continually evolving, making it easier than ever to satisfy prospective economics majors who prefer distance learning.
 Reputable colleges offer students the same quality of degree regardless if they have chosen an on-campus or off-campus path to learning.
-Here are just some of the schools that provide online bachelors degrees in economics; Fort Hays State University, American Public University System, Pennsylvania State University, Colorado State University, and Washington State University.
+Here are just some of the schools that provide online bachelor’s degrees in economics; Fort Hays State University, American Public University System, Pennsylvania State University, Colorado State University, and Washington State University.

-Fort Hays State University is the third largest public college in Kansas and offers students a BBA in International Business and Economics.
+Fort Hays State University is the third-largest public college in Kansas and offers students a BBA in International Business and Economics.
 Its online degree program is 124 credits and emphasizes the international aspects of product and resource markets, as well as business practices.
 Students gain a worldly understanding of economics through courses like Global Business Communication, Cultural Geography, and Introduction to Geographic Information Systems.
 American Public University System also offers a BBA in Economics through an Undergraduate Learning Track.
 APUS’s program is a three-course degree option that highlights the effect of economics on the business world, as well as the interaction between business and economics.
 The length of the program is 6 months for a full-time student and offers 9 credits.

 Distance learners may be interested in Pennsylvania State University’s BS in Economics.
 It was nationally recognized by U.S. News as one of the best online bachelor’s programs of 2018.
 The Bachelor of Science program is 120 credits and aids students in developing the analytical skills necessary to address the economic and business issues of the future.
 The curriculum largely focuses on mathematics, statistics, and programming.
 It is recommended especially for students who enjoy the quantitative aspect of economics.
-Penn State also offers a BA which alternatively focuses on social behavior, culture, and international relations.
-Students who enjoy the qualitative aspects are recommended this bachelors degree in economics.
+Penn State also offers a BA that alternatively focuses on social behavior, culture, and international relations.
+Students who enjoy the qualitative aspects are recommended to this bachelor’s degree in economics.

-Colorado State University’s BA in economics is 120 credits that can be completed with full time or part time study.
+Colorado State University’s BA in economics is 120 credits that can be completed with full-time or part-time study.
 Though the program focuses on the calculative facet of economics, students also learn subjects like Cultures and Global System, Legal and Ethical Issues in Business, and Gender and the Economy.
 CSU also requires a minor for the completion of the degree, and options include Political Science, Sociology, and Business Administration.
 Washington State University presents students with a BS in Economic Sciences.
 The university is accredited by the Northwest Commission on Colleges and Universities.
 WSU’s degree program has two concentration options; Commodity Marketing or Management.
 Both concentrations are 9 credits.
 WSU graduates have gone on to careers from economists and advisors to advanced government positions and boasts a median overall salary of $91,860 for graduates.